krvprashanth/flaping-wing-uav/live-blog.md

 ---
-# Week 1
-Feb 13 - Feb 19

----

-This week, I wanted to write about why I decided to do research, and on what problem I'm currently working on.
+Here I'll be writing about why I decided to do research, and on what problem I'm currently working on.

 ## What is Undergraduate Research?